CaioMatInt/stock_management_multi_tenancy/README.md

  ![Image of Database Diagram](https://i.ibb.co/qBBF9G1/postman-local-enviroment.jpg)

- ## How to test it without instaling locally
+ ## How to test it without installing locally
- - Optional: Configure your enviroment on your Postman App containing the server ip (192.81.210.246) and token variables.
+ - Configure your enviroment on your Postman App containing the server ip (192.81.210.246) and token variables.
 Import the Postman Collection (postman/Turnover.postman_collection) to your Postman app.
  ![Image of Database Diagram](https://i.ibb.co/bX9Y19P/external-server-enviroment.jpg)

 ## Database Diagram